Images of Canker Sore (Aphthous Ulcer) (9)

 The most common locations of canker sores are inside the lips or on the tongue.
 The genitals may also be affected.
 The ulcers can have a round or oval shape and have a white, gray, or yellow base surrounded by a red ring.

 - Minor aphthae are single or multiple lesions, 1.0 cm or less in diameter.

 - Major aphthae are deep ulcers greater than 2.0 cm in diameter.

 There is no cure for canker sores.
 Most heal in 1-2 weeks, but the following measures may help relieve the pain:

-- Apply protective pastes to form a barrier over the sore.
+- Apply protective pastes to form a barrier over the sore, such as Orabase.

 - Apply local anesthetics (benzocaine, lidocaine) to help numb the area.

-- Maintain a good diet or take vitamins.
+- Maintain a good diet or take vitamin supplements.

 Other oral medications, dapsone and colchicine, may be used in more severe cases, when repeated outbreaks continue for years.

-See your doctor if canker sores do not heal, occur frequently, or if you have extreme discomfort or pain.
+See your medical professional if you have canker sores that do not heal, occur frequently, or if you have extreme discomfort or pain.

 Not sure what to look for?

 Try our new Rash and Skin Condition Finder